whitneyburton/portfolios/students/1510/Jordan-Lawler/20160429-Jordan-Lawler-M4-THE-BASTE.md

 ###### Uncle Slota:

-"I had the privilage of working with Uncle-Slota on Refactor Tractor.
+"I had the privilege of working with Uncle-Slota on Refactor Tractor.
 For those of you who do not know what refactor-tractor is, it is on of the most grueling projects here at Turing.
-I would have not made it throug without Slota's detirmination, good spirit, and insight into how to not pass too many arguments into a javascript function.
+I would have not made it through without Slota's determination, good spirit, and insight into how to not pass too many arguments into a javascript function.
 Everytime we would hit a brick wall, I would channel my inner 'lets gooooooo' and we would push through.
 When it was all said and done, our pull request to the refactor tractor lesson was so good, Meeka merged it without even knowing it.
 I think she thought it was written by an instructor it was so perfect."

 ### Being a Community Member